Lawwrenz/alx_html_css/css_advanced/README.md

 ## Usage

-### Simply navigate through the website using the menu items:
+#### Simply navigate through the website using the menu items:
 * COURSE
 * PRICING
 * LOGIN
-### Explore the different sections to learn about smiling techniques, view instructor profiles, and ssee membership options.
+#### Explore the different sections to learn about smiling techniques, view instructor profiles, and ssee membership options.

 ## Future Improvements

-* Add JavaScipt for interactive elements
+* Add JavaScript for interactive elements
 * Implement a proper login system
 * Add more video content
 * Create a backend for user management